-In July 2024, we issued a five-year warrant to purchase 100,000 shares of our common stock at an exercise price of \$0.75 per share in exchange for a note held by an accredited investor in the principal amount of \$30,000.
+In July 2024, we issued a warrant to purchase 100,000 shares of our common stock at an exercise price of \$0.35 per share to a holder of a promissory note in the principal amount of \$30,000 in exchange for the cancellation of the promissory note.
 We relied upon the exemption provided by Section 3(a)(9) of the Securities Act in connection with this transaction.